Authorities probe how airline employee could steal plane - Red Deer Advocate

 Flights out of Sea-Tac, the largest commercial airport in the Pacific Northwest, were temporarily grounded during the drama.

-The plane crashed in a heavily wooded area of thick underbrush on the island, according to Debra Eckrote, the Western Pacific regional chief for the National Transportation Safety Board.
-The crash sparked a 2-acre wilfire.
+The plane crashed in a heavily wooded area of thick underbrush on the island, said Debra Eckrote, the Western Pacific regional chief for the National Transportation Safety Board.
+The crash sparked a 2-acre wildfire.

 “It is highly fragmented,” she said of the plane.
 “The wings are off, the fuselage is, I think, kind of positioned upside down.”